azartech/Flex-Bison-Calculator/README.md

 • Supports the following math functions :
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Add - Subtract - Divide - Multiply - Power - Assignment - Sin - Cos - Sqrt - Abs - Exp - Sinh - Cosh
 • Can recognize both Integer and Float values.
+• Can recognize scientific values as Float (e.g. 314e-2 = 3.14).
 • Can Assign values to identifires using "=" sign.
 • Prints out a list of used Tokens in each command.
 • Prints out the final output of the enterd math function as a Double value.